What is Bad Debt Reserve (Allowance)?

 The economic health of the company, sector, and country is also a determining factor towards the total amount of bad debt expense for a given company.
 If an economy is facing difficult times (war, economic depression), bad debt expenses are bound to increase in the country in which goods are supplied.

 #3 – Sector to which the company belongs:

-The bad debt expense is also dependent on the sector to which the company belongs. e.g. the telecommunication sector has its major source of revenue through its prepaid customers where there is no scope of bad debt expenses as it provides services only after receipt of money.
-In this sector, companies have to account for bad debt allowance only for its post-paid customers.
+The bad debt expense also depends on the sector to which the company belongs. e.g., the telecommunication sector has its major source of revenue through its prepaid customers.
+In this sector, companies have to account for bad debt allowance only for their post-paid customers.
+There is no scope for bad debt expenses as it provides services only after receipt of money.

 #4 – Overall analysis of the company’s accounts receivables by putting them into the following buckets:

 - Less than 90 days old

 - 91 days to 180 days old

 - More than a year old but less than 2 years old